Hero background image default

 What does being a “coach” really involve?
 Can I do it full-time?
 Part-time?

 A coach is someone who helps a client get to a goal, or achieve significant change.
 Being a trained coach means that you have taken some of your natural gifts and skills for listening, encouraging and motivating, and developed them to a more effective level.
-TCI@CTS is designed to train you to be that kind of coach –someone who is knowledgeable and practised in helping clients create change.
+TCI@CTS is designed to train you to be that kind of coach –someone who is knowledgeable and practiced in helping clients create change.

 We emphasize two aspects –the coaching mindset, and the specific skills that coaching uses.
 The coaching mindset involves thinking about the client and their situation from the perspective of where they are and where they can go.
 It includes having a sense of possibility and a deep curiosity.
 It is the foundation of the process.
 The skills are the practices you use to coach.